miguel-cueto/MicrosoftEntraID/README.md

 ### Step 3: Create a Log Analytics Workspace
 1. In the Azure search engine, navigate to "Log Analytics Workspaces" and create a new workspace.
-2. Use the resource group "Honeypotlab" and name the workspace "law-honeypot1."
+2. Use the resource group "Honeypotlab" and name the workspace "law-honeypot."
 3. Select the region "West US 2."
 4. Review and create the workspace.

 ### Step 4: Enable Log Collection
-1. In the Azure Search Engine go to Security Center, navigate to "Pricing & Settings."
+1. In the Azure Search Engine go to "Microsoft Defender for Cloud", and navigate to "Environment settings" under Management on the left-hand side.
-2. Select the newly created Log Analytics workspace "law-honeypot1" and turn on "Azure Defender."
+2. Select ">" next to Azure > Tenant Root Group > Azure Subscription 1 and click on "law-honeypot."
-3. Turn off "SQL servers" and save the settings.
+3. Turn on "Servers" and save the settings.
 4. Under "Data Collection," select "All Events" and save the settings.
-5. Use the Search Engine to go back to Log Analytics Workspace, connect the workspace "law-honeypot1" > virtual machine > "honeypot-vm" > and click Connect
+5. Use the Search Engine to go back to Log Analytics Workspace, connect the workspace "law-honeypot" > classic > virtual machines > "honeypot-vm" > and click Connect

 ### Step 5: Set up Azure Sentinel
-1. In the Azure Search Engine, navigate to "Azure Sentinel" and create a new instance.
+1. In the Azure Search Engine, navigate to "Microsoft Sentinel" and create a new instance.
-2. Select the Log Analytics workspace created "law-honeypot1" and add it to Azure Sentinel.
+2. Select the Log Analytics workspace created "law-honeypot" and click "Add"

 ### Step 6: Disable Firewalls on the Virtual Machine
 1. In the Azure Search Engine, navigate to "Virtual Machine" > "honeypot-vm" > copy the Public IP address and log into it using Remote Desktop Protocol (RDP).
-2. Start menu > Remote Desktop Connection > paste the IP address > connect > use the username and password created initially.
+2. Start menu > Remote Desktop Connection > paste the IP address > connect > use the username and password created initially > Click "Yes" on the certificate windows
-3. In the VM set up Microsoft Edge
+3. In the VM set up toggle "no" on all privacy settings, press "yes" for networks, and start Microsoft Edge without your data
-4. Open the Windows Defender Firewall in the VM and turn off the firewall for all profiles (Domain, Private, and Public).
+4. Open the Windows Defender Firewall (wf.msc) in the VM > click Windows Defender Firewall Properties and turn off the firewall for all profiles (Domain, Private, and Public).
 5. From your local machine, ping the virtual machine's IP address to ensure it is accepting ICMP echo requests.

 ### Step 7: Configure the PowerShell Script